 The next place on my list is a must see!
 In the Dhobi Ghat Laundry District you can see hundreds of washers, known as Dhobis, that clean the clothes of the hospitals and hotels in Mumbai!
 Visiting the Dhobi Ghat will most definitely take you back 40 years in regard to advances in modern life.
-But you will not be disappointed.
+But, you are not going to be disappointed.
 It is most definitely one of the amazing things to do in Mumbai!

 3. Sri Sri Radha Gopinath Temple

 Are you interested in different cultures and religion?
 If your answer was yes, I recommend this temple.
 When built this was used to help run an orphanage following the traditional Gurukul system.
-In July 1988, there was a function held here where more than 400 people attended, this was fulfilling the prophecy by Srila Prabhupada.
+In July 1988, there was a function held here were more than 400 people attended, this was fulfilling the prophecy by Srila Prabhupada.
 This is one truly magnificent place the energy within the building Is great.
 The architectural work is exquisite, and the detail every wall possesses is truly remarkable.
-A marvellous room, that with time and care, transformed into a wonderful home for lordships.
-The temple is breathtaking, and is another must see when visiting Mumbai.
+A marvelous room, that with time and care, transformed into a wonderful home for lordships.
+The temple is breathtaking, and is another must-see when visiting Mumbai.